venkateshpotluri/venkateshpotluri.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Ph.D.
 Student in computer science and engineering at  the [Paul G. Allen School for Computer Science & Engineering](https://www.cs.washington.edu), university of washington.
-I am advised by [Prof Jennifer Mankoff](https://make4all.org/portfolio/jennifer-mankoff/) and [Prof Jon Froehlich](http://www.cs.umd.edu/~jonf/).
+I am advised by [Prof Jennifer Mankoff](https://make4all.org/portfolio/jennifer-mankoff/).

 Prior to starting at UW, I was a Research Fellow at [Microsoft Research India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/) and am advised by [Dr. Manohar Swaminathan](https://www.microsoft.com/en-us/research/people/swmanohmicrosoft-com/).
 Broadly, my research interests are in the areas of HCI and Accessibility.
 My current focus is on improving developer productivity for visually impaired developers in GUI based programming environments.
 I am a B.Tech HONS and MS by Research (dual degree) graduate from [International Institute of Information Technology Hyderabad](https://www.iiit.ac.in) and was advised by [Dr. Kishore S Prahallad](https://sites.google.com/site/kishoreprahallad/) and [Dr. Priyanka Srivastava](https://faculty.iiit.ac.in/~priyanka.srivastava/) on my thesis on [Audio Rendering of Mathematical Content](files/ms_thesis.pdf).
 There is lots to know about me here.
 When we meet (in person or over a skype call), lets brainstorm on the next big opportunity to improve accessibility and make the world a more inclusive place.